 All you have to do is plug the Fix-A-Flat into your car's 12V outlet and then connect it to your tire.
 It will fill your tire with both sealant and air to get you back on the road fast.
 It takes just seven minutes to repair and inflate a tire — and all you have to do is plug in the Fix-A-Flat and press a button.
-You will have to replace the sealant after use, but for about $11 per bottle, it definitely costs less than calling a tow truck.
+You will have to replace the sealant after use, but for about $13 per bottle (check price on Amazon), it definitely costs less than calling a tow truck.

 Stay Safe on the Side of the Road: First Alert Emergency Roadside Beacon

 Though jumpstarting your car or fixing a flat tire may be easy with the tools above, working on your car on the side of the road can be dangerous, especially in the dark.
 Keeping some hazard lights in your emergency kit helps other drivers know to give you space.

 The First Alert Emergency Roadside Beacon comes with three red LED lights that are waterproof and crush resistant: perfect for roadside use, no matter what the conditions.